rust-lang/rustc-dev-guide/src/tests/ui.md

 The tests in [`src/test/ui`] are a collection of general-purpose tests which primarily focus on validating the console output of the compiler, but can be used for many other purposes.
-For example, tests can also be configure to [run the resulting program](#controlling-passfail-expectations) to verify its behavior.
+For example, tests can also be configured to [run the resulting program](#controlling-passfail-expectations) to verify its behavior.

 [`src/test/ui`]: https://github.com/rust-lang/rust/blob/master/src/test/ui